Homemade Spaghetti Sauce

 - 3 or 4, onions, chopped

-- small handful Italian seasoning
+- 2- or 3-tablespoons of Italian seasoning

-Remember to add 1/2 tsp citric acid or 2 tsp lemon juice to each quart jar of sauce to be sure that acid level is high enough for water bath canning.
+Remember to add 1/2 tsp citric acid or 2 tsp lemon juice to each quart jar of sauce to be sure that the acid level is high enough for water bath canning.
 This recipe makes approximately 9 to 12 quarts of tomato or spaghetti sauce, depending on what variety of tomatoes you use and how long you cook it down.

 Handy Tip: To reduce cooking time, you may add tomato paste to spaghetti sauce to thicken it.
 The more tomato paste you add, the shorter the cooking time and the larger the batch.